 Why choose results-free review?

 The number of new publishing initiatives is on the rise.
 It is important that these are rigorously evaluated to ensure they are having the desired outcomes.
-In choosing results-free review, you are also contributing to our randomised-controlled trial in determining how it influences publication bias and the editorial decision-making process.
-If deemed effective, it is our hope that results-free review will become the ‘norm’ for peer review.
+This randomised-controlled trial will provide information on how it influences publication bias and the editorial decision-making process.

-Need more information?
-Read our Editorial or contact us at firstname.lastname@example.org
+Need more information on results-free review?
+Read our Editorial

 This collection brings together all articles in BMC Psychology that have undergone the results-free peer-review process as part of this trial.